Updated Post: Sep. 5, 2025

 Automation Email Sequence vs. One-Off Emails

-– Automation Email Sequence: These are pre-written and scheduled emails that automatically go out to subscribers based on certain triggers or timelines.
-They’re great for nurturing leads and maintaining engagement over time.
+Pre-written emails sent automatically based on triggers or timelines.
+Perfect for nurturing leads over time.

 - “Grab your free guide here to kickstart your journey today!”